ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: Experiments

-\paragraph{Implementation Details.} All models are trained with the Adam optimizer \citep{adam2014method}.
-For the ResNet-BERT architecture, we train for 50 epochs on AudioCaps (batch size 32) and Clotho (batch size 24) with an initial learning rate of $5 \times 10^{-5}$, which is decayed by a factor of 10 every 20 epochs.
-The CED-SONAR models are trained for 10 epochs with a decay every 4 epochs.
+\paragraph{\textbf{Implementation Details}.} All models are trained with the Adam optimizer~\citep{kingma2014adam}.
+The ResNet-BERT architecture is trained for 50 epochs on AudioCaps (batch size 32) and Clotho (batch size 24), with an initial learning rate of $5 \times 10^{-5}$, which is decayed by a factor of 10 every 20 epochs.
+The CED-SONAR models are trained for 10 epochs with a decay step applied every 4 epochs.
 We use the Faiss library \citep{douze2025faiss} for efficient neighbor search.
 Unless specified otherwise, the hyperparameters for our ASK framework are set as follows: we retrieve $K=10$ neighbors, with a coarse-grained prototype set of size $N_c=512$.
-The knowledge injection ratio is $\rho=0.2$, and the OT-alignment factor is $\beta=0.2$.
+The knowledge injection ratio is $\rho=0.2$, and the OT-realignment factor is $\beta=0.2$.
+Empirical analyses confirm our framework's robustness across $K \in [5, 15]$ and $\rho \in [0.15, 0.25]$.
 The reliability modulation weights are $\lambda_f=0.2$ and $\lambda_c=0.3$.
 The knowledge base is dynamically refined every $\mathcal{T}=15$ epochs.
 All experiments were conducted on 2 NVIDIA A100 and 8 RTX 4090 GPUs.